co119/Standards/processes/estimating/README.md

 When a **Salesperson** or **Client Advisor** needs to request an estimate from the production team, they _must_ follow this process...

-1. Add an task into [ClickUp](/tools/clickup/) under `Company 119 -> Estimates -> [project_type] Estimates`
+1. Add an task into [ClickUp](/tools/clickup/) under `Company 119 -> Estimates -> [project_type] Estimates`.
+This *must* be in this area or the estimate *will not* get completed in a timely fashion.
-1. Enter all pertinent details of the request to the task's description
+3. Enter all pertinent details of the request to the task's description
-1. Add the "estimating" tag to the task
+4. Add the "estimating" tag to the task
-1. Assign the task to the appropriate **Project Manager** depending on the project type (REC, RAO, 1X, or MNT)
+5. Assign the task to the appropriate **Project Manager** depending on the project type (REC, RAO, 1X, or MNT)
-2. Assign a due date of the same day for tasks created before 4 p.m. and a due date of the next business day for tasks created after 4 p.m.
+6. Assign a due date of the same day for tasks created before 4 p.m. and a due date of the next business day for tasks created after 4 p.m.

 ### 2. Acknowledgement